-Hadrian's Way is one of the 15 national trails that criss cross England.
-National Trails are long distance routes for walking, cycling and horse riding through some of the finest landscapes in England and Wales.
+Hadrian's Way is one of several National Trails for walking, cycling and horse riding through some of the finest landscapes in England and Wales.

 Starting in the Ward of Walkergate the trail passes through Walker, Byker, Ouseburn, Westgate, Elswick, Benwell & Scotswood, Lemington and then finally leaving Newcastle at the western boundary of Newburn.

 Each of the wards offers different features for people traveling along Hadrian's Way.
 With the open green spaces of Walker Riverside Park leading people into the bustling centre of the town before finally diverting up and away from the river into Denton Dene along to Sugley Dene, and then under a tree shrouded section though Lemington before once again entering into the open air section of Percy Pit.
 As you enter Newburn the trail winds back to the river bank leading into Tyne Riverside Park.